| MTS

 worthy causes in our communities across Canada over the years,

 our employees have devoted thousands of hours as volunteers.
+Our support to the communities we serve

 is significant – not just in terms of charitable giving,